 Reconstructive surgery is a general term for rebuilding, reshaping, or re-contouring what was lost from cancer or trauma.
 The goal of reconstructive surgery can be to restore function and/or appearance.
 At East Alabama Plastic Surgery we take pride in performing reconstructive surgery and strive to make your recovery swift and manageable.
-Whether it is for breast reconstruction, facial trauma, skin cancer, hand trauma, lower extremity trauma or a burn, Dr. Aquadro is glad to help in any way he can.
+Whether it is for breast reconstruction, facial trauma, skin cancer, or a burn, Dr. Aquadro is here to help in any way he can.

 The most recent National Cancer Institute SEER statistics predict that 1 in 8 women will be diagnosed with cancer of the breast during their lifetime.
 Although no cure has been found, breast cancer in being detected earlier and treatment modalities continue to improve.
 At East Alabama Plastic Surgery, we know that being diagnosed with cancer is frightening, confusing and life changing.
 While the primary goal is successful treatment of the tumor, Dr. Aquadro recommends that every woman diagnosed with breast cancer consult with a plastic surgeon to discuss breast reconstruction options.
 Many times the beginning stage of reconstruction can be performed at the time of the cancer surgery.
 More info.

 Skin Cancer Reconstruction

 Skin cancer is the most common form for cancer in the United States.
 If you have been diagnosed with skin cancer, East Alabama Plastic Surgery can help with the removal and/or reconstruction.
 More info.